Complexity Classes for Online Problems with and without Predictions: Examples of -Hard Problems

+We first argue that any vertex cover, $C$, for $G$ is a dominating set for \dom{G}.
+Since every edge in $E$ is covered by $C$ and no vertex in $V$ is isolated, each vertex in $V$ is in $C$ or has a neighbor in $C$.
+Moreover, since each vertex, $v_{i,j} \in V' \setminus V$ has two neighbors which are the two endpoints of an edge in $E$, all vertices not in $V' \setminus V$ have a neighbor in $C$.

+Next, we argue that if $C$ is an optimal vertex cover for $G$, it is an optimal dominating set for \dom{G}.
+This follows from the fact that, for each edge $(v_i,v_j) \in E$, there is a vertex, $v_{i,j} \in V'$ that needs to be in the dominating set or have a neighbor ($v_i$ or $v_j$) in the set.
+Including $v_i$ or $v_j$ in the set is no worse than including $v_{i,j}$, since each of $v_i$ and $v_j$ dominate all three vertices, $v_i$, $v_j$, and $v_{i,j}$, and $v_{i,j}$ does not dominate any other vertices than these three. \end{proof}

-In our reduction from $\VC$ to $\DOM$, we need that the instance of $\VC$ is a connected graph.
-Unlike in an NP-completeness reduction, from $\VC$ to $\DOM$ we cannot detect that a vertex is isolated immediately, and simply not include it in an online reduction.
-In the following, we give a method for \textquotedblleft connectifying\textquotedblright\ a (possibly) disconnected graph, while controlling the size of the optimal vertex cover.
-This is an easy procedure that has been considered before~\cite{stackexchange}.
+Note that Lemma~\ref{lem:optimal_vc_dom} does not hold for graphs with isolated vertices, since each isolated vertex would need to be included in a dominating set, but not in a vertex cover.
+In an offline reduction, one would simply remove all isolated vertices from the graph, but when receiving vertices online, an algorithm will not be able to tell whether an isolated vertex will stay isolated.
+Thus, we give a method for \textquotedblleft connectifying\textquotedblright\ a (possibly) disconnected graph, while controlling the size of the optimal vertex cover.
+This is an easy construction that has been considered before~\cite{stackexchange}.
 However, we have not found it in refereed works, so for completeness, we give the argument below.
-Formally, we let $con$ be the map which associates to a graph $G = (V,E)$ a connected graph $con(G) = (V',E')$, where \begin{itemize} \item $V' = V \cup \{s_1,s_2\}$, and \item $E' = E \cup \{(s_1,s_2)\} \cup \{(v,s_1) \mid v \in V\}$. \end{itemize}